iclc/iclc2023-catalogue/data/person/tan-shuoxin.md

 first_name: Shuoxin
 alias: null
 affiliations:
-- Institute for Music and Media, Robert Schumann Hochschule, Düsseldorf, Germany
+- Institute for Music and Media, Robert Schumann Hochschule Düsseldorf
 ---

 Shuoxin Tan, born in Beijing, now living and working as a freelance composer and sound artist in Cologne.
 Since April 2020 she studies Epistemic Media at Institute for